distribyted/distribyted/README.md

 - Play **multimedia files** on your favorite video or audio player.
 These files will be downloaded on demand and only the needed parts.
 - Explore TBs of data from public **datasets** only downloading the parts you need.
 Use **Jupyter Notebooks** directly to process or analyze this data.
-- Share your latest dataset creation just sharing a magnet link.
-People will start access your data in seconds.
+- Give access to your latest dataset creation just by sharing a magnet link.
+People will start using your data in seconds.
 - Play your **ROM backups** directly from the torrent file.
 You can have virtually GBs in games and only downloaded the needed ones.

 ## Documentation